A version of this article was originally published November 2014.

-It's hard to take my eyes off Donna during this number.
-There's something incredibly graceful and elegant, athletic and sensual about the way she bends backwards and extends her arms.
-I've read about a lot about Bennett, and I grilled my friend, choreographer Jason Wise (whose mentor is Tommy Tune, who, in turn, was mentored by Bennett), so I'm schooled to notice that Bennett doesn't bring the chorus in until the very end section, when everybody's repeating "Jingle Bells, Jingle Bells."
-This technique highlights that moment and that step in a way that elicited an ovation before the song was finished and ended Act One of Promises, Promises in a rush of excitement.
-I watch for that, and it is as described.
-(Jason had also told me to look for the cute moment where Donna almost starts dancing with her drink in her hand and then turns around to get rid of it before assuming the first position.)
+It's hard to take your eyes off Donna McKechnie during this number.
+Graceful and elegant, athletic and sensual, every movement exudes intention and fun.
+She flings and floats and flies.
+It’s worth noticing Bennett doesn't bring the chorus in until the very end section, when everybody's repeating "Jingle Bells, Jingle Bells."
+This technique highlights that moment and that step in a way that elicited an ovation before the song was finished and ended Act 1 of Promises, Promises in a rush of excitement.

 "I remember the audience just staring at us," she said.
 "It was like, out of this wonderful musical so far, this horrible number happened.
-You know 'Springtime For Hitler'?
+You know 'Springtime For Hitler' [from The Producers]?
 That's what it was.
 They were jaw-dropped.
 It's horrifying when you feel that flop sweat and you're opening out of town."

 "And in 24 hours, Michael and Bob Avian went back to his hotel room, and on a skinny mirror on the back of a closet door proceeded to start the number, like the girly girls we became.
 And it became a dance number.
 That's what he saw."

 McKechnie said she has "Turkey Lurkey Time" to thank for remaining in the cast of Promises, Promises.